DeanLeong/js-functions-and-scope/readme.md

   return num1 * num2;
 };

-// var, let, and const are all valid here
+// let, and const are all valid here
 ```

 #### Declarations vs. Expressions